danvn/danvn.github.io/_posts/2016-11-09-recaptain.md

 Recaptain is a bot build for Slack, a cloud-based team collaboration software tool.
 Recaptain is used to summarize the chat log in a public channel in the team.
 A user would install the Recaptain bot, then message Recaptain to request a summary of a desired chanel.
 Recaptain will respond with key messages from the conversation that are marked at a higher importance.
 A message becomes important from a message analyzer library called Watson.

+The Recaptain Slack Bot made for ReadyTalk Summer 2016 was the largest project I've contributed to and I feel I made a large impact.

+4 of us interns were sought out to provide solutions to the problem of "Too much chat, not enough time".
+This problem was a reference to the amount of non-work-related messages on Slack.

+The full blog of the project can be found at http://dannguyen.me//recaptain/

+To understand the problem we looked through our teams channels and chat logs.
+We understood that people don't want to be sent memes or gifs when they are trying to be productive.

+The Recaptain Bot used IBM Watson NLP API to determine which messages were important.
+I contributed a message scoring system that made calls to Slack to retrieve messages and return to the user daily "Recap" of the channel.

+I constructed the methods used to talk to Slack and respond to the user as per request.
+The response to the user was a "Recap" of the most important messages from the channel in a given time range, ignoring the fluff of giphy memes and images, and only delivering the "important" messages, as deemed by our NLP library.

 ## Installation

 ## Requirements: